bellyslap/terraform-azurerm-resource-name/README.md

 - `locations` - A map of resource names incorporating the resource's location with the location as the key.

-- `name` - The resource name for a single instance _without a location_.
+- `name` - The resource name for a single instance.

 - `names` - A list of resource names for one or more instances.